Google Analytics Alternatives, a Comprehensive Guide (2nd Edition)

 The following are the 15 products evaluated in my book.
 All of these alternatives are widely deployed, with 1,000 or more installations among the top 1M websites.
 Each of these 15 is potentially the best for someone depending upon what they need.
 I also consider the possibility that GA4 may in fact be your best option going forward.

-Traditional Web Analytics (most similar to Google Universal Analytics) including:
+Comprehensive Web Analytics (most similar to Google Universal Analytics) including:

 Simplified Web Analytics (pageview-based like traditional web analytics, but with less data collected by design) including:

-Google Analytics 4, Mixpanel, Snowplow, Amplitude Analytics, Heap, and PostHog.
+Amplitude Analytics, Heap, Mixpanel, and PostHog.

 I selected these 15 products by choosing the most widely deployed tools that could potentially be used to replace GA.
-Tools had to have a self-service version available so I could test all 15 with live website data.
-This restriction excluded a couple widely used Google Analytics alternatives, including Adobe Analytics.

 About the Book